DRIV-EX: Counterfactual Explanations for Driving LLMs: Appendix: Experimental details

 \paragraph{Finetuning and evaluation of driving LLMs.} 500 hours of finetuning on 40G A100 GPUs were needed to finetune our 7 LLMs: Llama3 (classic finetuning, vehicle biased version, digit biased version, debiased version 1, debiased version 2), Mistral (classic finetuning), Qwen2.5 (classic finetuning).
 In addition, 100 hours were needed for the evaluation of these LLMs on the full textual highD validation set.
 Finetuning and evaluations were paralleled on 8 GPUs.

 \paragraph{Counterfactual methods' evaluation and hyperparameter search.} More compute was required to run \ours and baselines on safety-critical scenarios.
 These evaluations required 5,000 hours of 40G A100 GPUs (paralleled on 20 GPUs).
-Most of this compute was allocated to perform the variant and hyperparameter search for \ours and baselines (cf \autoref{sec:appendix_hyperparam}).
+Most of this compute was allocated to perform a hyperparameter search (cf \autoref{sec:appendix_hyperparam}).